imanghafoori1/laravel-temp-tag/README.md

 # Eloquent Temporary Tags

-**Auto-expiring tags for your eloquent models with additional payload data.**
+### Auto-expiring tags with additional payload data on any eloquent model.

 <br>
 <br>